A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 \paragraph{Knowledge Distillation and Implicit Reasoning Transfer.} A complementary application of reasoning data generated by LLMs involves the compression of explicit reasoning into implicit internal representations.
-This process distills detailed chain of thought traces from complex teacher models into compact student models.
+This process distills detailed chain-of-thought traces from complex teacher models into compact student models.
 These student models are capable of performing robust reasoning without generating extensive explanations during inference.
 In this paradigm, reasoning traces function as latent supervision that guides representation learning rather than serving only as textual targets.

-Methods for implicit chain of thought distillation such as those proposed by \citet{deng2023implicitcot} train a teacher model using explicit supervision.
+Methods for implicit chain-of-thought distillation, such as those proposed by \citet{deng2023implicitcot}, train a teacher model using explicit supervision.
 They subsequently distill its reasoning competence into a student model through hidden state learning signals.
 This enables the creation of efficient models that reason implicitly without producing lengthy traces.
 In symbolic and deductive contexts, ProofWriter provides structured supervision over natural language proofs.
-This approach offers process level signals that support the training and potential distillation of lightweight models capable of following proof like reasoning patterns with minimal explicit rationales \citep{tafjord-etal-2021-proofwriter}.
+This approach offers process-level signals that support the training and potential distillation of lightweight models capable of following proof-like reasoning patterns with minimal explicit rationales \citep{tafjord-etal-2021-proofwriter}.

-More broadly, large scale reasoners trained with reinforcement learning and trajectory corpora such as DeepSeek R1 and SYNTHETIC-2 provide rich multiple step rollouts that serve as distillation targets.
-These resources enable compact models to inherit high level reasoning behaviors from computationally intensive teacher models \citep{deepseek2025r1,primeintellect2025synthetic2}.
-Therefore, synthetic reasoning data facilitate not only explicit chain of thought generation but also implicit reasoning transfer.
-The goal is to embed process level competence into models that yield correct answers without necessarily explaining every intermediate step.
+More broadly, large-scale reasoners trained with reinforcement learning and trajectory corpora such as DeepSeek R1 and SYNTHETIC-2 provide rich multiple-step rollouts that serve as distillation targets.
+These resources enable compact models to inherit high-level reasoning behaviors from computationally intensive teacher models \citep{deepseek2025r1,primeintellect2025synthetic2}.
+Therefore, synthetic reasoning data facilitates not only explicit chain-of-thought generation but also implicit reasoning transfer.
+The goal is to embed process-level competence into models that yield correct answers without necessarily explaining every intermediate step.

 \paragraph{Evaluation, Benchmarking, and Generalization Testing.} Finally, synthetic and programmatically structured reasoning corpora increasingly serve as evaluation instruments.
 These corpora offer diverse and automatically verifiable tasks to test generalization capabilities beyond static benchmarks curated by humans.
 The primary objective is the construction of dynamic benchmarks that evolve alongside model capabilities while maintaining rigorous and verifiable scoring protocols.